-Before beginning the session, you will be asked to read and sign the consent form, to ensure you understand the terms of our services, including confidentiality of the session and who may be contacted to help support the therapy process (for example teachers, and other health professionals involved).
+Before beginning the session, you will be asked to read and sign the consent form, to ensure you understand the terms of our services, including confidentiality of the session and who may be contacted to help support the therapy process (for example other health professionals involved).

 In our first meeting, we will get to know you, by gathering information to understand your strengths and your challenges.
 Then, we will set goals with you for the therapy process.
 You will also have the chance to ask any questions.